 Love, Death & Robots: A Review of Sorts

-I mean, this is not just some Animatrix mixed with Pacific Rim plot, it is a series of episodes which has no connection to one another.
+I mean, this is not just some Animatrix mixed with a Pacific Rim plot, it is a series of episodes that has no connection to one another.
 Each is unique and special, making you guess as one episode expires.
-I have to admit that the 5 second waiting seems too long for a time since I could not wait for the next episode.
-Suffice to say, the variety makes the entire Season a fruit salad best for desserts: leaving you wanting for more but often not good enough to fill your hunger.
-Great strategy, I must say and I just cannot wait for the Second Coming!.
+I have to admit that the 5-second waiting seems too long for a time since I could not wait for the next episode.
+Suffice it to say, the variety makes the entire Season a fruit salad best for desserts: leaving you wanting for more but often not good enough to fill your hunger.
+Great strategy, I must say and I just cannot wait for the Second Coming!

 My Personal Picks from the 18